d33kshant/d33kshant.github.io/docs/index.md

 ## Blogs

 I do not write alot but often share my learning, opinions or experience time to time.
-Here are some of the blogs I've written recently that you may found interesting.
+I use AI to rectify and summaries the content to make it more expressive

 ### Recent Blogs